Independent project for Museum Informatics

 Contribute allows the user to link through their social media account and record their own first-hand account of an event or location.
 When prompted, they are able to capture either audio or video and include specific metadata.
 After inputting information, the contribution is added to the user’s account and the larger map.

 UNIDOS presents an opportunity to encapsulate stories, places, and events by those that lived them and share them with other generations of Puerto Ricans and allies – past, present, and future.

-Being a Chicago-native and first-generation Puerto Rican, this project has a special place in my heart.
+Being a Chicago-native and Puerto Rican, this project has a special place in my heart.
 In trying to make this proof-of-concept work, I reached out to professionals working at the University of Illinois, archives, and community informatics.
-In many of our conversations, a major pinch was the archival material that would be featured as our digital collections.
+In many of our conversations, a major sticking point was the archival material that would be featured as our digital collections.
 Many of the photographs, posters, and other materials associated with the social justice events featured have not been digitized with a good quantity of them living in smaller institutions.
 Without resources, these materials cannot live within this app (or anything else).

 If given another opportunity, I would like to consider a progressive web app version of this project in order to increase access.